drkpxl/city_shadow/codebase.md

     @classmethod
     def is_industrial_feature(cls, properties: Dict[str, Any]) -> bool:
-        """Check if a feature should be processed as industrial""" if not properties:
+        """Determine whether a feature should be processed as industrial.

+        Checks both the 'building' and 'landuse' properties against known industrial tags.
+        """
+        if not properties:
             return False